Experimental Features in Minecraft: Bedrock Edition

 Note

-This documentation is segmented into Stable and Experimental document sets.
-To see full documentation about experimental features and APIs, be sure to select the Minecraft Bedrock Experimental APIs option. image showing the Document Versions Dropdown.
+To see full documentation about experimental features and APIs, select the Minecraft Bedrock Experimental APIs option or use this link.

 With each retail version of Minecraft: Bedrock Edition, there are a few features that are currently in an experimental state.
-Experimental Features can be toggled on for creators who are interested in testing the latest features offered in the beta, preview, and retail versions of Minecraft.
+Experimental Features can be toggled on for creators who are interested in testing the latest features offered in the preview, and retail versions of Minecraft.

 Note

 The Experiments toggle list is subject to frequent changes and could have entirely different options from the ones in your own version of Minecraft.
+Also, the screen shots shown here might look different.

 Experimental Features available in Minecraft: Bedrock Edition